OWASP/OWASPWebGoatPHP/README.md

 * Create a pull request

 ###Adding a lesson/challenge
 Adding a new challenge is very simple.
-All the challenges must be present in challenges directory and must extend class 'BaseLesson'.
+All the challenges must be present in 'challenges' directory and must extend class 'BaseLesson'.
 A template is provided in template/SampleLesson.
 The name of the directory must be same as the name of the class in index.php.
-Any static content like images, scripts etc. must be placed inside a directory 'static' within the lesson directory.
+Any static content like images, scripts etc. must be placed inside a sub-directory 'static' within the lesson directory.

 There are few methods which your lesson need to implement like start(), getTitle(), getCategory(), reset() etc.

-Once you have added the lesson click on "Refresh List" button at the top of the application.
+Once you have added the lesson click on "Refresh List" button at the top of the application to display your lesson in the list.

 ###Contact
 If you have any questions join the discussion on our [mailing list](https://lists.owasp.org/mailman/listinfo/owasp_webgoatphp) or write an email to: shivam.dixit[at]owasp.org